- Must visit

 Discover the best of Aix-en-Provence — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Aix-en-Provence trip today.

-A stewed mix of tomatoes, eggplant, zucchini, peppers, onion, and herbs.
-It is one of Provence’s best-known vegetable dishes.
+A Provençal vegetable stew of tomatoes, eggplant, zucchini, peppers, onion, and olive oil.
+It showcases the sun-ripened produce of the region.

 Official public transport app